 As much as possible, try to wear shoes that combine style and comfort in equal measure.

 I often say that a man’s shoes are the secret weapon of his style, and as a self-respecting style blogger I would never advocate wearing shoes that don’t look great and work well with your suit.

 Fortunately, nowadays a lot of brands have realized that guys want to simultaneously look good and feel good, and have started making shoes that help us do both.

 Check out the Where to Buy Brown Shoes section below to find out where you can pick some up.

 Where to Buy a Blue Suit

-I’ve rounded up some of the best suits on the market in The Men’s Shop, and wrote an entire post dedicated to the best places to buy affordable suits online, all of which sell suits that perfectly blend modern sensibilities with a classic silhouette that never goes out of style.
+All of the stores and brands I listed there sell suits that perfectly blend modern sensibilities with a classic silhouette that never goes out of style.

 - Ben Sherman